FadhilPM/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
-2. Should be able to hold up to 1000 contacts without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 contacts without noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. The system should be able to respond within 3 seconds.
 5. The system should not lose any data up till the latest successful operation due to accidental closure of the application.
-6. The data file should be stored locally on the computer and should be in a human editable text file.
+6. The data file should be stored locally on the computer and should be in a human editable format.
-7. The software should be able to work without using an installer.
+7. The software should be able to work without requiring an installer.
 8. The software should not require a remote server to operate.

 ---